oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab8.md

    ![Key Vault](./images/Screenshot_2025-10-03_15.56.40.png "List the IDs of the keys in the secure persistent cache")

-## Task 2: Cut the connectivity to Oracle Key Vault server
+## Task 2: Simulate network outage

-1. Cut the connectivity to the Key Vault server to simulate a network connection issue
+1. Disconnect from the Key Vault server to simulate a network issue

     ````
     <copy>